 The anti-war movement subsequently intensified and took a marked violent turn against a government whose credibility was in tatters.
 Johnson’s popularity went into freefall, the final nail in his coffin hammered in by the media when the highly respected anchorman of CBS News, Walter Cronkite, voiced the opinion that the war might not be winnable.
 “If I’ve lost Cronkite,” Johnson was reported to have said, “I’ve lost Middle America.”
 Two months later, after suffering a humiliating defeat in election primaries, Johnson announced: “I shall not seek, and I will not accept, the nomination of my party for another term as your President.”
 He also announced the opening of negotiations with the North Vietnamese, but this would amount to little: the war would drag on for another five pointless and gruelling years.

-The worldwide political landscape has changed entirely in the forty-five years since the Tet Offensive – but there remains a significant lasting legacy.
+The worldwide political landscape has changed entirely in the decades since the Tet Offensive – but there remains a significant lasting legacy.
 Because the media had such a catastrophic effect on public opinion, the American military henceforth took over coverage of wars – censoring footage of caskets, dead bodies and wounded soldiers.
 War reportage would never again be so brutal, or honest.